davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 ```

-#### Extension (24-HR Time)
+#### Optional Extensions
-Hey if you have some time and want to make your alarm clock super cool, try adding a method called `show24HrTime()` that prints the current time in 24-hour format (no am/pm needed).
+If you have some time to spare and want to extend your clock, try doing the following optional challenges:

+  - Add a method called `show24HrTime()` that prints the current time in 24-hour format (no am/pm needed).
 Recall that 12:00am is shown as 00:00, and that if it's between 1pm to 11pm, you need to add 12 to the hour!
 For instance, 10:00pm should be displayed as 22:00.
+(Don't worry, we'll ignore it when grading, but give kudos if you properly implemented it.)

+  - Add a method called `addMinutes(int min)` that adds a given number of minutes `min` to the current time.
+Your clock needs to reflect any changes the addition would have had on the hours and the am/pm status.
+Don't forget that `min` can be given as a negative number too...

 #### Grading